Walking through your local supermarket, scanning the aisles for items on your shopping list, a plethora of confusing buzzwords are thrown at you.

 Learning to read a label correctly is one of the most crucial steps to better understand what products you’re buying.

 Despite their efforts, the FDA & USDA won’t be getting a firm grasp on the natural market any time soon.
-That’s why it’s up to you to learn about the labeling and make the buying decisions for yourself accordingly.
+That’s why it’s up to you to learn about the labeling and make the best buying decisions for yourself accordingly.

 Thankfully with the internet at our fingertips, researching the labels and ingredients isn’t hard to do when determining whether your product really is a healthy and environmentally friendly option.